 The objective of the Nestlé Healthy Kids Global Programme is to raise nutrition and health knowledge and promote physical activity among school-age children around the world.

-Healthy Kids programmes are based on multi-partnership approaches: we work with more than 250 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.
+Healthy Kids programmes are based on multi-partnership approaches: we work with almost 300 partners worldwide, including national and local governments, NGOs, nutrition health institutes and sport federations.

-We recently signed two new global partnerships with the EPODE International Network and the International Association of Athletics Federation to support the development of the programme.
+At a global level, Healthy Kids partners with the EPODE International Network and the International Association of Athletics Federation to support the development of the programme.

-At the end of 2013, we were actively working with more than 280 partners to deliver our Healthy Kids Global Programme in 68 countries (2012: 64 countries).
-These efforts increase children's basic knowledge of the importance of nutrition and exercise, and reached 6.9 million children in 2013 alone.
+At the end of 2014, we were actively working with close to 300 partners to deliver our Healthy Kids Global Programme in 73 countries (2013: 68 countries).
+These efforts increase children's basic knowledge of the importance of nutrition and physical activity, and reached 7.6 million children in 2014 alone.

 More facts and figures